CallmeQuant/financial_ts_generation_hackathon/README.md

 # FourierFlow Generator for Financial Time Series
-The FourierFlow Generator is a simple, yet powerful tool for generating synthetic time series data using generative models.
+The FourierFlow is a simple, yet powerful tool for generating synthetic time series data using deep generative models.
 The model is slightly modified and applied to the Market Scenario Generator Hackathon: From Stability to Storms (for more details of the hackathon, visit [Hackathon Website](https://hackathon.deepintomlf.ai/competitions/38)).

 # Getting Started
 ## Installation: